 Credit points: 15

-This subject will provide students with the opportunity to enhance their practical laboratory skills through a variety of protein chemistry applications.
-Practical classes will require students to develop protocols and carry out laboratory techniques such as protein expression and purification, electrophoresis (SDS-PAGE), reporter assays and biochemical activity assays.
+This subject will provide students with the opportunity to enhance their practical laboratory skills.
+Students are required to develop protocols and carry out a variety of laboratory techniques to characterise their protein preparations.
 In completing tasks for this subject, students are expected to develop skills in critical thinking, data analysis, teamwork and scientific communication.